Study Topic Bible generated review Bovine Gastrointestinal and preventive medicine Generated study guideClinical review note

 Bimodal warning

-Both fever and hypothermia can appear depending on stage and should be interpreted with behavior.
+Both fever and hypothermia can indicate systemic illness depending on stage and behavior.

-Board-safe rule: avoid assigning a single diagnosis without pairing signalment, temperature, hydration, and transfer history.
+Board-safe rule: avoid assigning a single diagnosis without pairing age, temperature, hydration, suckle, acid-base status, stool character, and transfer history.

 Stabilize